| H O M E | M A T E R I A L . A R T | E N V I R O N M E N T . A R T || || || A B O U T . M E | C O N T A C T |

 Where am I now?

-The last years I focused on digital photography and photorealistic texture and material creation.
+The last years I focused on digital photography, PBR material creation and photogrammetry.

 I truly believe realistic textures are the most important factor to ensure success of a game.